Cryptomeria japonica

 What traditional systems uses this plant?

-This plant, known as Japanese arborvitae, has been utilized in East Asian traditional medicine to treat various ailments such as skin infections, digestive issues, and respiratory problems.
+This plant, known as Japanese arborvitae, has been utilized in East Asian traditional medicine and religious practices for centuries to treat various ailments and signify spiritual purity.

 What are the pharmacological activities of Cryptomeria japonica?